• Skip to main content

 Celebrity endorsers foster a connection between the product or service and the celebrity endorsing it.

-This draws attention, enhances the buying decision and loyalty of consumers.
+This draws attention and enhances the buying decision and loyalty of consumers.

 And because people hold most celebrities in high regard, a celebrity endorsement can help instantly build trust with your customers, clients, patients, and prospects.

-It can also greatly increase the chances of your product, service, or company being remembered, or even attract a new customer demographic.
+It can also greatly increase the chances of your product, service, or company being remembered or attracting a new customer demographic.

-Companies who understand this use ‘celebrity marketing’ to their advantage and often are willing to pay handsomely for it.
+Companies that understand this use ‘celebrity marketing’ to their advantage and are often willing to pay handsomely for it.

-NFL Quarterback Peyton Manning receives $10 million alone in product endorsements.
+NFL quarterback Peyton Manning receives $10 million in product endorsements alone.

 He’s pitched MasterCard, Papa John’s Pizza, Direct TV, Kraft’s Oreo cookies, and PepsiCo’s Gatorade, to name a few.

-The truth is though, you don’t have to pay millions of dollars to use celebrities in your advertising.
+However, you don’t have to pay millions to use celebrities in your advertising.

-In fact, you can use celebrity to draw more attention to your products and services, increase loyalty to your brand, attract a new audience and make your product, service or company more memorable, even if you run the smallest business and don’t have one cent to pay for endorsements.
+You can use celebrities to draw more attention to your products and services, increase loyalty to your brand, attract a new audience, and make your product, service, or company more memorable, even if you run the smallest business and don’t have one cent to pay for endorsements.

 What Types of Businesses Should Use ‘Celebrity Marketing’?